 NASA PRESSURE SENSING HARNESS_

-Collaborating with Erin Pouba, this project focuses on designing a sensing system for evaluating space suits based on wearer perception data and injury prevention.
+Collaborating with Erin Pouba, this project for NASA focuses on designing a sensing system for evaluating space suits based on wearer perception data and injury prevention.
 We aimed to enhance astronaut comfort and safety during missions through innovative sensor technology.

 Our project involved designing a range of sensing systems tailored to different parts of the body, with the final implementation focused on the harness due to the critical need to address injuries commonly experienced by astronauts in the lower chest and back area.
 As injuries incurred by astronauts can occur in various places on the body, this harness was designed to detect pressure in specified areas identified as the most sensitive pressure points on the average human body.